Mustafakhn/health-check-action/README.md

 - method: (optional) you can give the method you want to use to check the website the options are (curl and wget) default is curl

+- timeout: (optional) you can give specify a time limit in seconds on which you want to run this action default is 300

-This action has a timeout of 5 minutes
+This action has a default timeout of 5 minutes you can change the value while using the action

-This action will try to reach the given website for 5 minutes
+This action will try to reach the given website for the given timeout

-If your website isn't up then it will fail after 5 minutes and return the ( failure ) status if it times out else it will return ( success ) status if it's able to reach the given website
+If your website isn't up then it will fail after the given timeout attribute and return the ( failure ) status if it times out else it will return ( success ) status if it's able to reach the given website